 There are 3 primary ways to rewire and condition your brain and nervous system:

-2. Emotion ― Not only does emotion act as glue that binds you to experiences, but it is the fuel that gives power to your thoughts.
+- Emotion ― Not only does emotion act as glue that binds you to experiences.
+It is also the fuel that gives power to your thoughts.
 The more emotion you generate, the more neurons you activate in your brain that strengthen the associated neural pathways.

-3. Visualisation ― The brain doesn’t know difference between what you imagine and what is actually happening in your reality.
-Therefore, when mentally visualising something, it has the same effect on your neural pathways as the real thing, thus strengthening them.
+- Visualisation ― The brain doesn’t know difference between what you imagine and what is actually happening in your reality.
+Therefore, when mentally visualising something, it has the same effect on your neural pathways as the real thing.
+Thus, its strengthens them.

 Summary (TL;DR)